RetroPie/RetroPie-Docs/docs/KODI.md

 ### Joypad Support

-The latest Kodi module includes joypad support by default: add your custom keymap to `/home/pi/.kodi/userdata/keymaps/joystick.xml`
+The latest Kodi module (Kodi 16) includes joypad support by default: add your custom keymap to `/home/pi/.kodi/userdata/keymaps/joystick.xml`

 You can see what your joystick name is with `cat /proc/bus/input/devices`